sandhyaparna/Data-Science/Deep Learning/Neural Networks.md

 Intro to NN https://www.kdnuggets.com/2016/11/quick-introduction-neural-networks.html

 ### Intro
 Neural Networks takes input features, automatically identifies hidden features from input and finally generates the output.
+It is inspired by the way biological neural networks in the human brain process information.
+Def: A computing system made up of a number of simple, highly interconnected processing elements, which process information by their dynamic state response to external inputs

 ### Computational Time - Activation Function
 * A neuron/node/Unit will take an input, apply some activation function (non-linear) to it, and generate an output.